gortonator/bsds-6650/assignments-2020/Assignment-2.md

 ## Performance Testing
 As in assignment 1, we want to test your new server/database with our load generating client.
 Test with {32, 64, 128, 256} client threads and report the outputs for each.

 You will probably find you get database deadlocks.
-You will need to find a way to work around these through schema changes or request retries.
+You will need to find a way to work around these through SQL/schema changes or request retries.
+Some useful advise on MYSQL deadlocks is [here](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks.html).

 Your tests should successfully execute every request.

 ## Load Balancing
 The previous section has a bottleneck in the single server instance.
 So let's try and add capacity to our system and see what happens,